-Our contact centre hours are 8am to 8pm Monday to Friday, and Saturday between 9am and 1pm.
+We're open 8am to 8pm Monday to Friday, and 9am to 1pm Saturday.
 We record all calls.

-Our self-service lines are open at all times and offer a range of automated options, especially if you're enrolled with voice ID.
+Our self-service lines are open 7 days a week - except between 5am and 6am each day.
+They offer a range of automated options, especially if you're enrolled with voice ID.

-For more information go to www.ird.govt.nz/contact-us
+Find out more at ird.govt.nz/contact-us